ultibohub/Examples/README.md

    12-WebServer        Using the HTTP server component to create a simple web server.

+   13-SerialConnection Communicating over a serial (UART) connection to another computer.

+   14-GPIOHandling     Detecting the state of a switch to turn on or off an LED using GPIO functions.

 For more information on these examples see the Ultibo Wiki at https://ultibo.org/wiki/Main_Page